awsdocs/aws-certificate-user-guide/doc_source/gs-acm-list.md

 }
 ```

-By default, only certificates that are supported by [Services Integrated with AWS Certificate Manager](acm-services.md) are listed\.
+By default, only certificates that are supported by [Services integrated with AWS Certificate Manager](acm-services.md) are listed\.
 That is, only certificates with **keyTypes** `RSA_1024` or `RSA_2048` and with at least one specified domain are returned\.
 To see other certificates that you control, such as domainless certificates or certificates using a different algorithm or bit size, provide the `--includes` parameter as shown in the following example\.
 The parameter allows you to specify a member of the [Filters](https://docs.aws.amazon.com/acm/latest/APIReference/API_Filters.html) structure\.

 ```
 aws acm list-certificates --max-items 10 --includes keyTypes=RSA_4096